Death Blow Barbarian Endgame Build Guide

 NOTE:

-• Death Blow is our primary damage and utility skill.
+- Death Blow is our primary damage and generator skill.
 As it generates and spends Fury, every cast will trigger Fortify (Irrepressible ), Vulnerable (Expose Vulnerability) and heal us (Invigorating Fury).
 Equipping The Third Blade turns it into a spammable pseudo-Core skill.

-• War Cry is our last buff granting us Berserking and a hefty Damage multiplier.
+- War Cry is our last buff, and main source for Berserking and a hefty Damage multiplier.
 DO NOT PUT IT ON YOUR SKILL BAR, as it is automatically casted by the Ohm Rune, allowing us to have it permanently active.

 Skill Rotation